 - 1. Minimum grade It is recommended that a minimum grade of "C" be achieved in this course before the next level is taken. - 2.
-Extra-credit may not apply to raise a grade from a "D" to a "C" if the cumulative score is lower than a 68% before extra credit points are added. - 3, Evaluation Procedures - a.
+Extra-credit If available, extra credit may not apply to raise a grade from a "D" to a "C" if the cumulative score is lower than a 68% before extra credit points are added.

+3, Evaluation Procedures

+- a.
 Course assignments include in-class assignments, homework, computer work, quizzes, tests, projects, presentations, and the portfolio.
 Points earned for each of these are accumulated for the semester.
-The grading scale for the accumulated points is as follows:

-A=90-100% B=80-89% C=70-79%
+The grading scale for the accumulated points is as follows: - A=90-100% B=80-89% C=70-79% D=60-69% - b.

-b.
 Points are also given for reading assignments, as indicated by taking notes and quizzes on the readings and for attendance, participation, and being prepared for class.